aeternity/ae-channel-service/README.md

 # ae-channel-service

-This is a reference client implementaion using the aeternity state channels.
+This is a reference client implementation using the aeternity state channels.
 State channels allows secure transaction at very low fees.
 Extensive documentation on aeternity state channels can be found [here](https://github.com/aeternity/protocol/blob/master/node/api/channels_api_usage.md).

 The project consists of the following applications
 * ae_socket_connector<br />
 implements the FSM protocol and manages the websocket to the FSM (node connection).
 This application will automatically persist channel_id and related data allowing reestablish.
 > Default location is `./data`. remove folder to start from a clean slate.
-Location is configurabe as shown i example [here](https://github.com/aeternity/ae-channel-service/blob/4c40727b28b9ce5dec2231a2fa9ed46dd8618ccd/apps/ae_socket_connector/lib/session_holder_helper.ex#L185).
+Location is configurable as shown in example [here](https://github.com/aeternity/ae-channel-service/blob/4c40727b28b9ce5dec2231a2fa9ed46dd8618ccd/apps/ae_socket_connector/lib/session_holder_helper.ex#L185).
 * ae_channel_interface<br />
 an interactive web interface which visualizes channel messages with the intention to ease onboarding.
 Read more [here](apps/ae_channel_interface/README.md).
 * ae_backend_service<br />